 PSYCHOPHYSIOLOGY AND BIOFEEDBACK; HOW DOES IT WORK TO IMPROVE ATHLETIC PERFORMANCE?

-Jul 15, 2022Psychophysiology is the science that looks to the interactions between the bodily and mental processes in conjunction with the environment.
+Jul 15, 2022Psychophysiology is the science that looks at the interactions between the bodily and mental processes in conjunction with the environment.
 For example, if you are undertrained, and you need to compete today under challenging conditions (long match and against a strong opponent), of course, you are going to feel anxious and underconfident because your body is not trained for that demand, and there is no positive thinking that will help you to produce the physical strength for that moment.
-On the other hand, if you have all those well-trained skills, you are fit and prepared, and you worry too much about the outcome of the game to the point of draining all your mental energy, your performance will suffer.
+On the other hand, if you have all those well-trained skills, you are fit and prepared, and you worry too much about the game's outcome to the point of draining all your mental energy, your performance will suffer.

 If you want to learn more and thrive under pressure, schedule your FREE consultation